Exceptional Points in Gyrator-Based Circuit and Nonlinear High-Sensitivity Oscillator: EPD in Parallel Configuration

 Following \cite{Welters2011Explicit}, we calculate the coefficients as

-evaluated at the EPD, i.e., at $\Delta_{\mathrm{X}}=0$ and $\omega=\omega_{\mathrm{e}}$, where $H(\Delta_{\mathrm{X}},\omega)=\mathrm{det}[\mathbf{\underline{M}}(\Delta_{\mathrm{X}})-j\omega\underline{\mathbf{I}}]$.
-Eq. (\ref{eq:Puiseux}) indicates that for a small perturbation $\Delta_{\mathrm{X}}\ll1,$ the eigenvalues change dramatically from their original degenerate value due to the square root function.
-In the first example, the perturbed parameter is the capacitance on the left circuit, $\Delta_{\mathrm{C}}=(C_{\mathrm{1}}-C_{\mathrm{1,e}})/C_{\mathrm{1,e}}$, and the Puiseux series first-order coefficient is calculated by Eq. (\ref{eq:PuiseuxCoeff1-C}) as $\alpha_{1}=j4.4138\times10^{5}\:\mathrm{rad/s}$ and the second-order coefficient is calculated as $\alpha_{2}=-3.6503\times10^{5}\:\mathrm{rad/s}$.
-The result in Fig. \ref{Fig: SensorC} shows the two branches of the perturbed eigenfrequencies $\omega$ obtained directly from the eigenvalue problem (i.e., from the dispersion equation) when the perturbation $\Delta_{\mathrm{C}}$ is applied.
-In this example, we consider $C_{1}$ as a sensing capacitance to detect possible variation in physical or chemical parameters transformed into electrical parameters (variation in other components could also be used in other different realistic scenarios).
-Fig. \ref{Fig: SensorC} explains that such perturbed eigenvalues can be estimated with excellent accuracy by employing the Puiseux series truncated at its second order (green dashed lines).
-We have also shown the first-order approximation in Fig. \ref{Fig: SensorC} for better comparison (black dashed lines), which is also in good agreement with the eigenfrequencies obtained by the dispersion equation.
+evaluated at the EPD, i.e., at $\Delta_{\mathrm{X}}=0$ and $\omega=\omega_{\mathrm{e}}$, where $H\left(\Delta_{\mathrm{X}},\omega\right)=\mathrm{det}\left[\mathbf{\underline{M}}\left(\Delta_{\mathrm{X}}\right)-j\omega\underline{\mathbf{I}}\right]$.
+Equation (\ref{eq:Puiseux}) indicates that for a small perturbation $\Delta_{\mathrm{X}}\ll1,$ the eigenvalues change dramatically from their original degenerate value due to the square root function.
+In the first example, the perturbed parameter is the positive capacitance on the left resonator, $\Delta_{\mathrm{C}}=\left(C_{\mathrm{1}}-C_{\mathrm{1,e}}\right)/C_{\mathrm{1,e}}$, and the Puiseux series first-order coefficient is calculated by Eq. (\ref{eq:PuiseuxCoeff1-C}) as $\alpha_{1}=j4.4138\times10^{5}\:\mathrm{rad/s}$ and the second-order coefficient is calculated as $\alpha_{2}=-3.6503\times10^{5}\:\mathrm{rad/s}$.
+The result in Figs. \ref{Fig: Sensitivity}(a) and (b) shows the two branches of the perturbed eigenfrequencies $\omega$ obtained directly from the eigenvalue problem (or characteristic equation) when the perturbation $\Delta_{\mathrm{C}}$ is applied.
+This example uses $C_{1}$ as a sensing component to detect variation in physical or chemical parameters converted into electrical parameters.
+However, variation in other components' values can also be used in various realistic scenarios.
+Figures \ref{Fig: Sensitivity}(a) and (b) demonstrate that the perturbed eigenvalues can be estimated with great accuracy by using the Puiseux series truncated at its second order (green dashed lines).
+We have also shown the first-order approximation in Figs. \ref{Fig: Sensitivity}(a) and (b) for better comparison (black dashed lines), which is also in good agreement with the eigenfrequencies obtained by the characteristic equation.
 For a small positive value of $\Delta_{\mathrm{C}}$, the imaginary parts of the eigenfrequencies experience a sharp change, while their real parts remain more or less constant.
 A small negative value of $\Delta_{\mathrm{C}}$ causes a rapid variation in the real part of the eigenfrequencies.